Pandemic predictions and preparations prior to the COVID-19 pandemic: International

 A number of organizations have been involved for years preparing the world for epidemics and pandemics.
-Among those is the Coalition for Epidemic Preparedness Innovations, co-founded by the Bill & Melinda Gates Foundation, Wellcome Trust, and the European Commission.
-Since 2017 the Coalition has tried to produce a platform approach for dealing with emerging epidemic disease such as COVID-19, which would enable rapid vaccine development and immunity research in response to outbreaks.
-A significant real-time pandemic exercise shortly before the COVID-19 outbreak was "The Event 201 Scenario" sponsored by the WHO, Johns Hopkins Center for Health Security and the Bill & Melinda Gates Foundation.
-Held in October 2019, the exercise dealt with the importance of securing the co-operation of government and health authorities worldwide during any future pandemic, with a special emphasis on means to combat the spread of misinformation and disinformation through the media.
+Among these are the Coalition for Epidemic Preparedness Innovations, co-founded by the Bill & Melinda Gates Foundation, Wellcome Trust, and the European Commission.
+Since 2017, the Coalition has tried to produce a platform approach for handling emerging epidemic disease such as COVID-19, which would enable rapid vaccine development and immunity research in response to outbreaks.
+A significant real-time pandemic exercise shortly before the COVID-19 outbreak was "The Event 201 Scenario" sponsored by the WHO, Johns Hopkins Center for Health Security, and the Bill & Melinda Gates Foundation.
+Held in October 2019, the exercise dealt with the importance of securing the cooperation of government and health authorities worldwide during any future pandemic, with a special emphasis on the means to combat the spread of misinformation and disinformation through the media.